-Jon is Director of the International Society of Wheelchair Professionals (ISWP).
-He also serves as Associate Director for Product Innovation & Translation at the University of Pittsburgh Department of Rehabilitation Science & Technology and as Associate Director of Engineering for the Human Research Engineering Lab (HERL).
-Dr. Pearlman earned his BS and MS in mechanical engineering at the UC Berkeley and Cornell University, respectively.
-He completed his PhD work in Rehabilitation Science and Technology at the University of Pittsburgh, with an emphasis on assistive technology design and transfer to developing countries.
-Dr. Pearlman’s research interests are in the areas of participatory action design, assistive technology transfer methods and new product development.
+Jon Pearlman is an Associate Professor and Chair of the Department of Rehabilitation Science and Technology and director of the International Society of Wheelchair Professionals (ISWP).
+Pearlman earned his BS and MS in mechanical engineering at UC Berkeley and Cornell University, respectively.
+Pearlman completed his PhD work in Rehabilitation Science and Technology at the University of Pittsburgh in 2007, with an emphasis on assistive technology design and transfer to developing countries.
+His research interests are in the areas of participatory action design, assistive technology transfer methods, and new product development.

 Nancy is ISWP project manager, responsible for day-to-day activities for the ISWP initiative.
 She has over 20 years of experience in association management, marketing and advertising.
 Most recently, Nancy was senior vice president, national marketing division, Local Search Association, an international trade association for the local search industry.
 She has an M.S.Ed., Business Education and B.S.B.A., Marketing, from Robert Morris University.

 As of July 2018, Kim took on the position of Assistant to the Department Chair of RST.
-She also, currently serves as Project Assistant for the International Society of Wheelchair Professionals (ISWP) which launched in February 2015 and handles the day to day activities.
-Kim joined the University of Pittsburgh in 2012 working for the Human Engineering Research Laboratories (HERL) as a Research Assistant in the Education and Outreach Department.
+She also currently serves as Project Assistant for the International Society of Wheelchair Professionals (ISWP) which launched in February 2015 and handles ISWP’s day-to-day activities.
+Kim joined the University of Pittsburgh in 2012, working for the Human Engineering Research Laboratories (HERL) as a Research Assistant in the Education and Outreach Department.

-Krithika Kandavel holds a bachelors in computer science and engineering and received her MS for knowledge management at Nanyang Technological University in Singapore.
+Krithika Kandavel holds a Bachelor’s degree in computer science and engineering and received her MS in knowledge management at Nanyang Technological University in Singapore.
 She has experiences as a software developer in a public sector in Singapore.
 Her work at the United Nations ESCAP at New Delhi includes developing a Social Hub for SATNET Asia, a project funded by the European Union.
-Together with UN CAPSA in Indonesia, she has organized training programs for key stakeholders in South and Southeast Asian countries to facilitate electronic trade in Agriculture.
+Together with UN CAPSA in Indonesia, she organized training programs for key stakeholders in South and Southeast Asian countries to facilitate electronic trade in Agriculture.

-Dr. Anand Mhatre is a postdoctoral researcher at the University of Pittsburgh working on design and quality of wheelchairs and assistive technology.
+Dr. Anand Mhatre is a postdoctoral researcher at the University of Pittsburgh, working on design and quality of wheelchairs and assistive technology.
 He received his doctorate from the University of Pittsburgh, completed his Masters from North Carolina State University and earned his Bachelors from the University of Mumbai, India.
-He serves on several committees, works with ISWP for developing wheelchair standards and testing resources and teaches rehabilitation engineering design classes to graduate and undergraduate students.
+He serves on several committees, works with ISWP to develop wheelchair standards and testing resources and teaches rehabilitation engineering design classes to graduate and undergraduate students.